-- We have a deficit of R 9.4 million in the 2021/22 however the cash items are cash funded.
-We have a Budget Funding Plan to ensure that the municipality will be cash funded during the 2021/22 MTREF. - Employee Related Costs remain the biggest expenditure item which needs to be further scrutinized to curtail this budget. - Employee Related Costs is the only remaining item where further possible savings can be achieved.
-However, this needs to be carefully done as some of these vacancies are critical and are contributing into the poor level of service delivery.
-We have amended the employee related costs policy in order to ensure that unnecessary spending is avoided.
-E.g. Working in shifts to reduce the overtime expenditure. - Own funding Capital Projects to the value of R 1 million have been included in the final budget.
+- We have a surplus of ±R10 thousand however the outer years must be adjusted to be cash funded. - Employee Related Costs remain the biggest expenditure item which needs to be further scrutinized to curtail this budget. - ±R14 Million of the budget is for new vacancies that must be filled. - Employee Related Costs is the only remaining item where further possible savings can be achieved.
+However, this needs to be carefully done as some of these vacancies are critical and are contributing into the poor level of service delivery. - Non-essential items such as Accommodation and Travel have been cut to the bone therefore no more room to manoeuvre. - Own funding Capital Projects to the value of ± R5.67 Million will have to be put on hold due to lack of funding.